Frequently Asked Questions

 - Parkour is not illegal, but you have to be sensible where you do it.
 We do not condone trespassing and will not advocate for you if you have been caught doing something illegal.
 Keep your training to public places.

 - If you’re ever stopped by property owners, staff, security or police, stop your training and talk with them.
-Explain what parkour is, why you’re doing it, how the space you’re using is valuable to you and direct them to us for more.
+Explain what parkour is, why you’re doing it, how the space you’re using is valuable to you and direct them to us for more information if necessary.
 If after a discussion they want you to go somewhere else, listen to them and find somewhere else to train.
-The last thing you want to do is have an argument and lose a valuable training location.
+The last thing you want to do is have an argument and build a bad relationship.

 What's the tallest thing you've jumped off? / What's the most extreme thing you've done?